Jarinus/scalability-research/readme.md

 text analysis.

 Note:
-* If `-workers NUMBER_OF_WORKERS` is omitted, a single worker will be used.
+* If `-w NUMBER_OF_WORKERS` is omitted, a single worker will be used.
 * `-t` keeps the container running in the background.
 If you wish for the container to exit if you exit the shell, use `-it` (`-i` stands for interactive).
 This will allow you to press any key to exit the program, killing the container in the process.
+* If the node to be started is to be the first cluster node, it should pass its own address as the seed node argument value.
+The reasoning is that the first node of a cluster should always be a seed node, as otherwise other nodes are unable to join the cluster, which is the point of clustering.

 ### Example

-`docker run -it -p 8080:8080 text-analysis-app -workers 8`
+`docker run -it -p 8080-8081:8080-8081 text-analysis-app -w 8 -s akka.tcp://TextAnalysisApp@localhost:8081`